offthemenu/ETL_activity/README.md

 Create another layer in the dataframe based on the artwork's medium (oil, photography, mixed media, etc.)

 * Get Selenium to click through each listing on gallery view and get detailed descriptions of each listing

+Add the number of comments for each artist to the final dataframe

 ~~(Maybe) Use a benchmark sentiment analysis score using that of famous, well-selling artists such as Egon Schiele, Damien Hurst, and Jeff Koons and give recommendations based on distance scoring~~